 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The inspectors met with a group of year 6 children who spoke confidently and maturely about what to do if they have any concerns about their safety or well-being.
-They articulated clearly how to stay safe on-line and report that they feel safe in school.
+The children report that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
+They spoke maturely about how they express their thoughts and feelings through circle time and the classroom 'thoughts box.'

 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.